Dusun people: Cuisine

-The Dusuns are also known by their bambangan pickle or noonsom bambangan (Mangifera pajang, a brown wild mango grown in the jungle of Borneo), tuhau, also called noonsom tuhau (etlingera coccinea, a tangy wild ginger condiment served in dishes like pickled tuhau, popular among the Dusuns of Keningau), and noonsom sada (freshwater fish fermented with rice, salt, and the contents of the pangi fruit).
+The Dusuns are also known by their bambangan pickle or noonsom bambangan (Mangifera pajang, a brown wild mango grown in the jungle of Borneo), tuhau, also called noonsom tuhau (Etlingera coccinea, a tangy wild ginger condiment served in dishes like pickled tuhau, popular among the Dusuns of Keningau, Ranau, and Tambunan), and noonsom sada (freshwater fish fermented with rice, salt, and the contents of the pangi fruit).
 Ambuyat is another staple of the Dusuns, where it is usually served with pinaasakan and bambangan.
 Losun, a wild spring onions of Borneo is usually paired with linopot and hinava or anchovies.
 Kombos rice, a traditional coconut rice dish from the Lotud Dusun of Tuaran, is a staple among the community households, while another dish with a similar name, the Kombos tapai, is popular among the Dusuns of Kota Belud, including those from Labuk and Beluran.
 The Tatana Dusun of Kuala Penyu are known for their triangular-shaped tinimbu (also called tinimbuh) dumpling made from glutinous rice.
 Some mushrooms, such as the kodop (Schizophyllum commune), sawit or palm oil mushroom (Volvariella volvacea), tiram (Pleurotus spp.), korong (Auricularia spp.), and Marasmiellus species, were mostly consumed by the Dusuns and other indigenous people of Sabah as part of their daily diet.